akka/akka/akka-docs/src/main/paradox/stream/stream-graphs.md

 connected it is sometimes useful to expose such a complex graph as a simpler structure, such as a `Source`, `Sink` or `Flow`.

-In fact, these concepts can be easily expressed as special cases of a partially connected graph:
+In fact, these concepts can be expressed as special cases of a partially connected graph:

  * `Source` is a partial graph with *exactly one* output, that is it returns a `SourceShape`.
  * `Sink` is a partial graph with *exactly one* input, that is it returns a `SinkShape`.
  * `Flow` is a partial graph with *exactly one* input and *exactly one* output, that is it returns a `FlowShape`.

-Being able to hide complex graphs inside of simple elements such as Sink / Source / Flow enables you to easily create one complex element and from there on treat it as simple compound stage for linear computations.
+Being able to hide complex graphs inside of simple elements such as Sink / Source / Flow enables you to create one complex element and from there on treat it as simple compound stage for linear computations.

 In order to create a Source from a graph the method `Source.fromGraph` is used, to use it we must have a